 Insurance-An optional, supplementary, group accident and sickness insurance plan is recommended at a very modest premium to all full-time students.
-This insurance provides benefits which include a maximum of \$500 for any one accident, up to 31 days at \$10 per day hospital board and room, up to \$225 surgeon's fee, and miscellaneous hospital or infirmary costs up to \$50.
+This insurance provides benefits which include 80 percent of accident expense up to \$1,000, up to 31 days at \$12 per day hospital board and room, up to \$225 surgeon's fee, and 80 percent of miscellaneous hospital or infirmary costs up to \$100 for each illness.
 The specifications of this insurance were planned by the University to meet the more likely needs of its students.
 The contract for the insurance is between the student and the insurance company.
 The annual premium covers a calendar year including holidays and summer vacation.
 The insurance is compulsory for all foreign students, unless they can prove adequate financial sponsorship within the United States.
 This insurance is also available for spouses and children of students.
-All students who wish to participate in intercollegiate or intramural athletics must enroll in the Univeristy approved policy or show evidence of comparable coverage.
+All students who wish to participate in intercollegiate or intramural athletics must enroll in the University approved policy or show evidence of comparable coverage.